 “What we’re about do in South Carolina is what we are known to do,” former South Carolina Rep. Bakari Sellers told The Daily Beast.
 In other words, despite Sanders’s substantial ground operation, don’t expect South Carolina to “Feel the Bern.”

 Some, however, are neither impressed nor amused.

 “Black pastors are opening their church doors, and the Clintons are making themselves comfortably at home once again,” wrote Alexander in The Nation.
 Alexander, best known for her groundbreaking book The New Jim Crow, says black people are getting “played.”

-“Why Hillary Clinton Doesn’t Deserve the Black Vote” was a stinging repudiation of Clinton’s public record on African American issues and codified the conversation currently unfolding in some quarters of black America: Can we trust Hillary Clinton?
+“Why Hillary Clinton Doesn’t Deserve the Black Vote” was a stinging repudiation of Clinton’s public record on African-American issues and codified the conversation unfolding in some quarters of black America: Can we trust Hillary Clinton?